frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/employee.md

 ### 2.11 Exit

 In this section, the exit details of the employee can be saved.
 These include the Resignation, Exit Interview and [Leave Encashment](/docs/user/manual/en/human-resources/leave-encashment) details.
-When the status of the Employee is set to 'Left', it is mandatory to fill the Relieving
+When the status of the Employee is set to 'Left', it is mandatory to fill the Relieving Date.

 ### 2.12 Additional Features
 Some additional features included in the Employee master are as follows: